Lead is Dead! (except for start batts)

 Our current favorite = Epoch

-The Epoch Batteries offer Amazing construction, a 1.2C BMS, built in heating ,built-in bluetooth BMS (one of the best we’ve seen), waterproof, CAN communication, remote display/alarm exceeds ABYC, cell compression, even the BMS is made by them not an off-the-shelf product.
-All this at a price that can’t be beat and one that includes free shipping and an 11 year warranty!
-Our fried Ben @ Panbo did an excellent Epoch review .
+The Epoch Batteries offer Amazing construction, built in heating ,built-in bluetooth BMS (one of the best we’ve seen), waterproof options, CAN communication, remote display/alarm options, cell compression, even the BMS is made by them not an off-the-shelf product.

 Currently Epoch is the price/value/feature leader for drop in batteries.
-Epoch batteries are built by RoyPow one of the best manufacturers in China.
-RoyPow is a division of EVE.
+Epoch batteries are built by the best manufacturers in China.
+The manufacturer of Epoch is a division of EVE.
 Eve is one of the largest LiFePo4 cell makers in China.
 This is how they have such amazing cell to cell consistency, they get true EV/automotive grade cells.

 EPOCH 10% DISCOUNT: